sstoeckl/InvestigatoR/README.md

 }
 ```

-Finally, we call the backtesting function with the new configuration.
+Finally, we call the `backtesting_returns` function with the new
-The function returns a data frame with the backtesting results.
-The data
+configuration.
+The function returns a data frame with the backtesting
-frame contains the following columns: date, return_label, features,
-rolling, window_size, step_size, offset, in_sample, ml_config, model,
-predicted returns, actual realized returns, and errors for all
-predictions.
-The model column contains the name of the model that was
-used for the prediction.
-The prediction column contains the predicted
-returns.
-The actual column contains the actual returns.
-The error column
-contains the difference between the predicted and the actual returns.
-By
-providing the ‘rp’ object from before, we add an additional prediction.
+results and appends them to the existing return prediction object ‘rf’.

 ``` r
 rp_rf <- backtesting_returns(data=data_ml, return_prediction_object=rp,